 Ozone is a key trace gas in the atmosphere.
 In the stratosphere, it absorbs UV-B ($280 < \lambda < 320$ nm) radiation and thus protects life at the surface.
 However in the troposphere, where approximately 10% of the total atmospheric ozone burden resides, ozone is a greenhouse gas and air pollutant, with adverse affects on human health and crop yields (Myhre et al., 2013; Stevenson et al., 2013; Silva et al., 2013, 2017).
 Approximately 90% of tropospheric ozone results from a series of photochemical reactions which are initiated by the reaction of NO_x (nitrogen oxides, $NO_x = NO+NO_2$) and either CO (carbon monoxide), CH4 (methane) or a NMVOC (non-methane volatile organic compound) (Denman et al., 2007).
 These ozone precursors are emitted from, amongst other sources, fossil fuel burning, industrial processes and agriculture.
 Ozone can also be transported from the stratosphere in stratosphere-troposphere exchange (STE) events.
-Greenslade et al. (2017) calculate the mean fraction of total tropospheric ozone attributable to STE at three sites between 38-69° S as 1-3%, and show that during individual STE events, over 10% of tropospheric ozone may be directly transported from the stratosphere.
-Due to its global tropospheric lifetime of \sim 22 days, ozone is subject to intercontinental transport (Auvray and Bey, 2005), and this is modulated by decadal climate variability (Lin et al., 2014).
+Greenslade et al. (2017) calculate the mean fraction of total tropospheric ozone attributable to STE as 1-3%, but show that during individual STE events, over 10% of tropospheric ozone may be directly transported from the stratosphere.

+Due to its \sim 22 day lifetime in the troposphere, ozone is subject to intercontinental transport (Auvray and Bey, 2005), and this is modulated by decadal climate variability (Lin et al., 2014).
 Ozone is lost from the troposphere either by dry deposition or photochemical destruction.

-Most chemistry-climate models (CCMs), which are used to understand chemistry-climate interactions and project future atmospheric composition, overestimate tropospheric ozone in the Northern Hemisphere compared with observations (Young et al., 2013; Parrish et al., 2014; Young et al., 2018).
-In particular, version 3.0 of the SOCOL (Solar-Climate Ozone Links) CCM (Section 2.2) contains notable positive tropospheric ozone biases.
+Most chemistry-climate models (CCMs), which are used to understand chemistry-climate interactions and project future atmospheric composition, overestimate tropospheric ozone in the Northern Hemisphere compared with observations (Young et al., 2013; Parrish et al., 2014).
+In particular, version 3.0 of the SOCOL (Solar-Climate Ozone Links) CCM (Section 2.1) contains notable positive tropospheric ozone biases.
 Revell et al. (2015) identified that ozone concentrations in SOCOLv3.0 are up to 50% too high in the Northern Hemisphere mid-troposphere (500 hPa) compared with observations from the Tropospheric Emission Spectrometer (TES).
-The reasons underlying SOCOLv3.0's tropospheric ozone bias were not completely clear to Revell et al. (2015), who noted that, while SOCOLv3.0 could accurately simulate the general geographic distribution of tropospheric ozone, the actual magnitude was wrong and likely to be "a source issue (that is, emissions), a sink issue (HNO3 washout), or a combination of the two."
+The reasons underlying SOCOLv3.0's tropospheric ozone bias were not completely clear to Revell et al. (2015), who noted that, while SOCOLv3.0 could accurately simulate the general geographic distribution of tropospheric ozone, the actual magnitude was wrong and likely to be "a source issue (that is, emissions), a sink issue (HNO_3 washout), or a combination of the two."

-Staehelin et al. (2017) showed that the mean tropospheric ozone burden in SOCOLv3.0 is 413 Tg, which is approximately 80 Tg larger than the multi-model mean burdens reported for the ACCENT (Atmospheric Composition Change: the European Network of Excellence (Stevenson et al., 2006)) and ACCMIP (Atmospheric Chemistry and Climate Model Intercomparison Project (Young et al., 2013)) activities, of 337 and 336 Tg, respectively.
+Staehelin et al. (2017) showed that the mean tropospheric ozone burden in SOCOLv3.0 is 413 Tg, which is approximately 80 Tg larger than the multi-model mean burdens reported for the ACCENT (Atmospheric Composition Change: the European Network of Excellence) and ACCMIP (Atmospheric Chemistry and Climate Model Intercomparison Project) activities, of 337 and 336 Tg, respectively.
 Furthermore, SOCOLv3.0 overestimates both the tropospheric ozone production and destruction rates compared to the multi-model means from ACCENT and ACCMIP (Staehelin et al., 2017).
 While SOCOLv3.0's production rates are overestimated by 34% compared to ACCENT and 41% compared to ACCMIP, the destruction rates are overestimated only by 20% (ACCENT) and 31% (ACCMIP).